 This process ensures all Engagement related documents and reports are stored, tracked, and managed in a centralized location.

-Manage Security Engagements
+Manage security engagements

 To manage both past and present engagements, the Engagement Management tool dialog is used.
 The Engagements Management tool dialog can be found by navigating to Engagements -> Manage Engagements, from the main menu toolbar of the SCATS application.